makarenk0/PhaticChatBot_Telegram/README.md

 + `/help` - helping information
 + `/info` - short information about storage content
 + `/add <storage key> <word types to add> <word to add>`<br> - adding new words(only words, not sentences patterns) to storage(not working yet)
-+ `/metric` - used to display some metrics, for example cpu use percentage, available RAM etc.
++ `/metric <metric name>` - used to display some metrics, for example cpu use percentage, available RAM etc.<br>
+Command without parametr will display possible parametrs
 <br>
 This commands is supposed to simplify `patterns.json` updating<br>